 The Learning Environment

 Exploration and discovery are part of every day while healthy peer interactions build confidence and community.
-Regularly changing our environment meets the needs of the most curios children and outside time helps us take advantage of both planned and spontaneous play opportunities.
+Regularly changing our environment meets the needs of the most curious children and outside time helps us take advantage of both planned and spontaneous play opportunities.

 .

-The Teacher as “Researcher”
+The Teacher as “Collaborator”

 Teachers serve as nurturer, guide, and partner in learning and discovery.
 Collaboration is facilitated not only among students but also between students and teachers.
 Teachers are valued for their experience and inspiration—working as co-constructors of knowledge and actively learning alongside their students.